montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 ## Use Git Source Control and Collaboration Features

 Montage Studio supports the Git source control system.
-After you log in to <a href="http://work.montagestudio.com" target="_blank">Montage Studio</a> with your Github account, you see the Montage Studio welcome page, which displays a list of your current repositories; when you create a new project, Montage Studio automatically sets up a new repository on GitHub and clones it as a workspace container that is dedicated to that particular project.
-While you work, your saved changes are written to the workspace and then pushed to that project's GitHub repository, to a shadow branch that can be merged at any time.
+After you log in to <a href="http://work.montagestudio.com" target="_blank">Montage Studio</a> with your GitHub account, you see the Montage Studio welcome page, which displays a list of your current repos; when you create a new project, Montage Studio automatically sets up a new repository on GitHub and clones it as a workspace container that is dedicated to that particular project.
+While you work, your saved changes are written to the workspace and then pushed to that project's repo, to a shadow branch that can be merged at any time.

 # Next Steps